eliotwycoff/zkp-chaum-pedersen/README.md

-# Chaum-Pedersen Zero-Knowledge Proof Authentication
+# Authentication Via Zero-Knowledge Proofs
-This project is a demo of how authentication can be performed using a custom implementation of the Chaum-Pedersen Zero-Knowledge Proof protocol.
+This project is a **work-in-progress** demo of how authentication can be performed using a custom implementation of the Chaum-Pedersen Zero-Knowledge Proof protocol.

 ## Getting Started